tomheaton/pcj8-jazzed-jerboas/README.md

 The project will not work on Linux unless you are root because of how the keyboard module works.

+When typing out password you will not see what you type.
+(This is to hide )

 ## Authors

 Team Jazzed Jerboas - tomheaton, MikeNoCap, HiPeople21, TahU28, ryoflux, b-a-b-i-s